org-formation/aws-resource-providers/code-commit/repository-association/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ApprovalRuleTemplateName.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Arn.

 ### Fn::GetAtt